NeDS-Lab/mjqm-simulator/docs/extend/distributions.md

 #### Result

-The final class should look like the one present in the repository at [libs/math/include/mjqm-samplers/exponential.hpp](https://raw.githubusercontent.com/NeDS-Lab/mjqm-simulator/refs/heads/main/libs/math/include/mjqm-samplers/exponential.hpp).
+The final class looks like the one present in the repository at [libs/math/include/mjqm-samplers/exponential.hpp](https://raw.githubusercontent.com/NeDS-Lab/mjqm-simulator/refs/heads/main/libs/math/include/mjqm-samplers/exponential.hpp).

 ## Make the class available

-Now that we have the class defined, we need to make it available to the simulator.
+Now that we defined the class, we need to make it available to the simulator.
-To do so, we can include it in the `samplers.h` _aggregator_ header, that is the one included where distributions are needed.
+In order to do so, include it in the `samplers.h` _aggregator_ header, that is the one used where distributions are needed.

 ```cpp
 // libs/math/include/mjqm-samplers/samplers.h